 Contract and Temporary Work

-Contracting is an attractive alternative to a traditional permanent position and allows you to progress your career in a way that is most suited to you.
-Contract work is a positive option for many individuals at certain points in their career and can often provide you with a professional edge and a wide range of skill sets only possible to achieve in the varied world of contracting.
+Temporary work is an attractive alternative to a traditional permanent position and allows you to progress your career in a way that is most suited to you.
+Temporary and contract work is a positive option for many individuals at certain points in their career and can often provide you with a professional edge and a wide range of skill sets only possible to achieve in the varied world of “temping”.

 Morgan McKinley focuses on being the highest quality service provider in the business and is dedicated to providing the best temporary, contract and interim opportunities in the marketplace.
 Your success is our success and we look forward to building a strong working relationship with you.

-In simple terms, contract work is a period of non permanent employment where a position can last from one day to several months.
-You are typically paid on a pre-agreed hourly rate basis or daily rate and assignments can be full or part-time.
+In simple terms, temp work is a period of non-fixed term employment where a position can last from one day to several months.
+You are typically paid on a pre-agreed hourly rate basis and assignments can be full or part-time.
 You are entitled to 28 days holiday per year and this will be accrued throughout your assignment.

 "After registering with Morgan McKinley as a temporary candidate, I was immediately contacted with job opportunities by their very professional recruiters.
 A short search and they were able to find me an assignment.
 One of the benefits of working with Morgan McKinley on temporary assignments is the experience you gain working within different industries.
 I have learned to be very flexible and adaptable.
 I have gained valuable experience, learnt new methods, worked on various accounting packages and improved my communication skills."